IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Go to the dataset you would like to edit, where you will see the listing of files.
 Select the files you would like to edit by using either the Select All checkbox or individually selecting files.
 Next, click the "Edit Files" button above the file table and from the dropdown menu select if you would like to:

-- Delete the selected files
+- Delete the selected files,
-- Edit the file metadata (file name, description) for the selected files
+- Edit the file metadata (file name, description) for the selected files,
-- Restrict the selected files
-- Unrestrict the selected files (only if the selected files are restricted)
+- Edit licenses for the selected files,
-- Add tags to the selected files
+- Add tags to the selected files.

-You will not have to leave the dataset page to complete these action, except for editing file metadata, which will bring you to the Edit Files page.
+You will not have to leave the dataset page to complete these action, except for editing file metadata, which will bring you to the "Edit Files" page.
 There you will have to click the "Save Changes" button to apply your edits and return to the dataset page.

-If you restrict files, you will also prompted with a popup asking you to fill out the Terms of Access for the files.
-If Terms of Access already exist, you will be asked to confirm them.
-Note that some Dataverse installations do not allow for file restrictions.

 File Tags
 ---------